The Katie Osborne Lilac Garden

 Every May, A heavenly fragrance drifts through Royal Botanical Gardens’ Arboretum, marking the official start of lilac season!
 RBG visitors can experience one of the largest, most magnificent and diverse collections in the world as it reaches peak bloom.

 The Katie Osborne Lilac Collection in the Lilac Dell is a popular seasonal attraction, providing visitors with weeks of delightful springtime colour and fragrance.
-Visit during the Lilac Celebration (late May) and enjoy special tours and entertainment.

 The Arboretum holds the Katie Osborne Lilac Collection, one of the largest and most diverse lilac collection in the world.
 The lilac dell is a must-visit during peak bloom!